-Temperatures warmed up by the end of the week to more seasonal conditions.
-However, the cold front currently tracking through the Gulf and East Coasts of the US will work its way through Florida, allowing a dryer and slightly cooler air mass to take over by game time.
+Temperatures have since warmed up, thanks to a shift in the wind direction, coming from the south late-week.
+Meanwhile to the north, a cold front currently tracking through the Gulf and East Coasts of the US will work its way through Florida.
+This therefore brings a chance for rain this weekend.

 Northwesterly winds may gust up to 15 mph at times, and that should continue during the game when it kicks off at 6:30 p.m.
 EST.

-At the start of the game, temperatures should be around the low 70s and then drop down to the upper 60s by the end.
+At the start of the game, temperatures should fall to the mid 60s and then down to the upper 50s by the end.
 This combination of dry and seasonable conditions should make for great (but boring) weather during the game.

-“People tend to love a good snow game or one played in fierce winds or tropical downpours,” says CNN Meteorologist Taylor Ward.
+“People tend to love a good snow game or one played in fierce winds or tropical downpours,” says Ward.